 - Investigate allegations that a solicitor has unreasonably refused to supply a professional service to a prospective client;

 - Investigate allegations that a solicitor has persistently or unreasonably offered a professional service that the client does not want.

 Before it will consider a complaint the Legal Ombudsman generally requires that the firm’s internal Complaints Procedure has been exhausted.
 If the Legal Ombudsman decides that the firm’s proposals for resolving a complaint are reasonable, it may decline to investigate further.

 The Legal Ombudsman’s address is PO Box 6806, Wolverhampton, WV1 9WJ; telephone 0300 555 0333; website www.legalombudsman.org.uk; or email firstname.lastname@example.org.

-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving our written confirmation of our final position on your complaint and within 6 years from the date of the act or omission giving rise to the complaint (or if the act or omission was more than 6 years ago, then within 3 years from the date you should reasonably have known there are grounds for complaint).
+Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving our written confirmation of our final position on your complaint and (A) within a year from the date of the act or omission giving rise to the complaint or (B) within a year from the date you should reasonably have known there are grounds for complaint.

 We aim to resolve complaints by the above procedure as expeditiously as is reasonably possible, and hopefully at an early stage in the procedure.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.